awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.md

 To set up, choose **App settings**, **Environment variables** and then select **Manage variables**\.
 Add the `AMPLIFY_DIFF_DEPLOY` environment variable with a value of `true` to enable this feature\.
 Remove the `AMPLIFY_DIFF_DEPLOY` environment variable or set a value of `false` to disable this behavior\.

 You can set the `AMPLIFY_DIFF_DEPLOY_ROOT` environment variable to override the default path with a path relative to the root of your repo, such as `dist`\.

+## Enable or disable diff based backend build<a name="enable-diff-backend"></a>

+You can configure Amplify Console to use diff based backend builds\.
+If enabled, at the start of each build Amplify Console will attempt to run a diff on the `amplify` folder in your repository\.
+If no differences are found, the backend build step will be skipped and your backend resources will not be updated\.
+If you do not have an `amplify` folder checked in to your repository, this value is ignored.

+To set up, choose **App settings**, **Environment variables** and then select **Manage variables**\.
+Add the `AMPLIFY_DIFF_BACKEND` environment variable with a value of `true` to enable this feature\.
+Remove the `AMPLIFY_DIFF_BACKEND` environment variable or set a value of `false` to disable this behavior\.